astronomer/astro-docs/enterprise/v0.25/06_manage-astronomer/04_houston-api.md

 }
 ```

-### Verify Email
+### Verify User Email

-If a user on the platform has trouble verifying their email address upon signup, you can leverage the Playground to manually verify it.
+If a user on the platform has trouble verifying their email address upon signup, you can use the Playground to manually verify it.

 To run this mutation, you'll need: